 Book Description: “In this sweet and humorous picture book…a multi-cultural family (Mom’s Indian; Dad’s Jewish) celebrate Hanukkah while incorporating traditional Indian food.”

 What I love about it: I loved the depiction of the bicultural family celebrating Hanukkah with Indian foods.
 Kids in families that celebrate two cultures or different holidays will feel particularly seen!
 And, it’s a such a sweet story about family.
+This is one of the best winter books for kids.

 by Erin Dealey, illustrated by Claire Shorrock